Design apps for Microsoft Teams

-Your app can provide content and services in channels, which enable groups of people to work collaboratively, or in one-on-one or group chats—or both.
+Your app can provide content and services in channels, which enable groups of people to work collaboratively, or in personal or group chats—or both.
 (The term we use for services in channels is team scope; for chats, personal scope.)

 Map your scenario to Teams capabilities